hanwenzhang123/bu-cs622-programming/week6/README.md

 5. Send the message

 ### Synchronous Messaging
-- near real time
-It is a style of communication between two software component that one component is waiting for another component to respond.
+- It is a style of communication between two software component that one component is waiting for another component to respond.
-Email and web messages are two good example of asynchronous messaging.
+- Example: Email and web messages - near real time

 #### Java Supports for Synchronous Messaging
-Packet based messaging (Use UDP for data transfer) Stream based messaging (Use TCP for data transfer)
+- Packet based messaging (Use UDP for data transfer - User Datagram Protocol)
+- Stream based messaging (Use TCP for data transfer - Transfer Control Protocol)
-TCP: Transfer Control Protocol
-UDP: User Datagram Protocol

-#### Java Supports for Synchronous Messaging
-TCP connection is session aware, but UDP is session-less.
-There is no guarantee that UDP packets arrive correctly, also there is no guarantee on the delivery of the UDP packet.
+- TCP connection is session aware, but UDP is session-less.
+- There is no guarantee that UDP packets arrive correctly, also there is no guarantee on the delivery of the UDP packet.
-Nevertheless, UDP is much faster than TCP, because there is no overhead.
+- Nevertheless, UDP is much faster than TCP, because there is no overhead.
 It is useful for communications that don’t require a guarantee for message delivery.
-For example, assume we would like to distribute a video.
+- For example, assume we would like to distribute a video.
 In this scenario, few frame delays can be tolerated and there is no need to guarantee all message delivery.
 Therefore, UDP is favored over TCP.

+#### Session-aware (TCP)
+- before it starts transmitting data, there is a call like handshake about the communication channel
+- there is an authentication like oaky we are all connnected then start
+- TCP connection is session aware

+#### Session-less (UDP)
+- we do not care other parties exist or accepting or whatever, i just throw the message out there
+- There is no guarantee that UDP packets arrive correctly and no guarantee on the delivery of the UDP packet.

+#### TCP vs UDP
+- UDP is much faster than TCP, because there is no overhead, no matter other party exists or accepts, just throw the message, no guarantees
+- UDP is useful for communications that don’t require a guarantee for message delivery, very good for the video stream

 #### Socket Based Communication
 - Client and server program could be located on a separate machines, but they could be also running on the same computer.